Ukraine to triple gas imports from Russia in April - Russian minister

-MOSCOW, April 4 (Reuters) - Ukraine has asked for 1 billion cubic metres of gas imports from Russia in April, trebling the amount it received in March, Russian Energy Minister Alexander Novak said on Saturday.
+MOSCOW (Reuters) - Ukraine has asked for 1 billion cubic meters of gas imports from Russia in April, trebling the amount it received in March, Russian Energy Minister Alexander Novak said on Saturday.

 On Thursday, Ukraine’s state gas concern Naftogaz and Russia’s Gazprom signed an interim deal for cheaper supplies of gas from Russia for the next three months, providing a breathing space for both sides in their protracted wrangle over pricing.

-“Naftogaz has contracted 1 billion cubic metres of gas for April,” Novak said in an interview with the state-run Rossiya television station.
+“Naftogaz has contracted 1 billion cubic meters of gas for April,” Novak said in an interview with the state-run Rossiya television station.

-Under the agreement signed on Thursday, Kiev is to pay $248 per 1,000 cubic metres during the April-June quarter.
+Under the agreement signed on Thursday, Kiev is to pay $248 per 1,000 cubic meters during the April-June quarter.

-Novak said that Ukraine will need to buy about 11-12 billion cubic metres during the summer to replenish its reserves and prepare for winter when consumption substantially increases.
+Novak said that Ukraine will need to buy about 11-12 billion cubic meters during the summer to replenish its reserves and prepare for winter when consumption substantially increases.

 He also said that under the new contract, the clause “take-or-pay” which locks Ukraine into importing specific volumes of gas, has been retained.